cekrem/cekrem.github.io/content/posts/a-use-case-for-usecases-in-kotlin.md

 ## What my betters told me

 ...was that this whole UseCase layer (and especially the way the operator function was used!) was overengineering at its worst, and that the consept in general reeked of ye old Java from back when people didn't know any better.
-I was curious, but sadly not curious enough to do my own research.
-I made a mental note to check if the candidate was the over-engineering type in the actual interview (which, oddly, he really wasn't, and he got the job), and thought very little of it.
+I was curious, but sadly not curious enough to do my own research back then.
+I made a mental note to check if the candidate was the over-engineering type in the actual interview (which, to my pleasant surprise, he really wasn't, and he got the job), and thought very little of it.

 ## But wait!